ebird/ebirdst/docs/articles/product-changelog.md

   uses the same feature set, factor handling, and balanced sampling as the occurrence rate model in operation.
-Switching from a stixel-wide (covering four weeks and all locations) presence/absence threshold to checklist- and- prediction-specific estimates of presence/absence greatly improved the stability of estimates through space and time, especially migration timing, and dramatically simplified the calculation and interpretation of range boundary estimates.
+Switching from a stixel-wide (covering four weeks and all locations) presence/absence threshold to checklist- and prediction-specific estimates of presence/absence greatly improved the stability of estimates through space and time, especially migration timing, and dramatically simplified the calculation and interpretation of range boundary estimates.
 Further,